tpsnugget/c22-portfolio/readme.md

 # C22-6 added code from https://github.com/nicinabox/superslides:
 # Markup and Usage sections (usage code only pasted in console at this point)

+$ C22-7 Initial code to get the slider to show up when index.html loads